prototypefund/Digital_Bargeld-docs/core/api-wire.rst

   Incoming transactions must contain a valid reserve public key.
-If a bank transaction does not conform to the right syntax, the wire gatway must not report it to the exchange, and sent funds back to the sender if possible.
+If a bank transaction does not conform to the right syntax, the wire gatway must not report it to the exchange, and send funds back to the sender if possible.

   The bank account of the exchange is determined via the base URL and/or the user name in the ``Authorization`` header.
 In fact the transaction history